Mission and impact

 The Inclusive Framework on BEPS allows interested countries and jurisdictions to work with OECD and G20 members on developing standards on BEPS related issues and review and monitor the implementation of the BEPS Package.

 The OECD/G20 Inclusive Framework on BEPS actively monitors the implementation of all the BEPS Actions and reports annually to the G20 on this progress.
 The implementation of the BEPS Minimum Standards is of particular importance, and each of these is the subject of a peer review process that evaluates the implementation by each member and provides clear recommendations for improvement.
 Peer reviews of the BEPS minimum standards are an essential tool to ensure the effective implementation of the BEPS package.
-First results were available for Action 5 in 2017, for Action 13 and Action 14 in 2018, and the first results for Action 6 were published this year.
+First results were available for Action 5 in 2017, for Action 13 and Action 14 in 2018, and for Action 6 in 2019.
 The results of the peer reviews show strong implementation throughout the world.
 All countries and jurisdictions joining the framework will participate in this review process, which allows members to review their own tax systems and to identify and remove elements that pose BEPS risks.

 Peer review and monitoring process of the four minimum standards:BEPS Progress Report

-The peer reviews of the BEPS Minimum Standards will continue, including with new assessments of substance in no or low tax jurisdictions under Action 5 and a full schedule of reviews of mutual agreement procedures under Action 14.
+The peer reviews of the BEPS minimum standards will continue, including with assessments of substance in no or low tax jurisdictions under Action 5 and a full schedule of reviews of mutual agreement procedures under Action 14.

 Additional signatures and ratification of the Multilateral Instrument will increase the implementation of a number of BEPS Actions, particularly countering treaty shopping under Action 6.